Entodi/MeshNet/readme.md

 - **prepare_data.lua**
   Example code for preparing data from numpy format to torch format.
 Maps intensity to unit interval.
 - **train.sh**
   Example bash script for model training.
-The script have been used to train saved model.
+The script has been used to train saved model.
 - **metrics.sh**
-  Example bash script for calculating metrics and save prediction
+  Example bash script for calculating metrics and saving prediction
 - **mklabels.sh**
   Bash script to prepare data and labels to numpy format from Human Connectome Project [3]. (**IMPORTANT: labels have been fixed after expert review**)